Is the camp safe as my kids play and sleep?

 How does the laundry work?

-Laundry is done onsite once a week for all campers with each cabin assigned a different day for laundry.
+Laundry is done once a week for all campers with each cabin assigned a different day for laundry.
 Camper’s place all their dirty clothes, towels and linens in their laundry bag and on their assigned day their laundry is washed, folded and returned to them.
+All items MUST be labeled with the camper’s full name.
+A Sharpie works best.

 Is there a visitor day?